adafruit/pi_video_looper2/README.md

 ## Troubleshooting:
 * nothing happening (screen flashes once) when in copymode and new drive is plugged in?
     * check if you have the "password file" on your drive (see copymode explained above)
-* log output can be found in `/var/log/supervisor/`.
+* log output can be displayed with `journalctl -fu video_looper`.
 Enable detailed logging in the video_looper.ini with console_output = true.
-  Use `sudo tail -f /var/log/supervisor/video_looper-stdout*` and `sudo tail -f /var/log/supervisor/video_looper-stderr*` to view the logs.